crazcalm/oral-english/clips/ferris_bueller_sick.md

 Ferris: They bought it!

 ##Words
-- honey
+- honey: A pet name for someone you like.
-- fever
+- fever: an abnormally high body temperature.
-- Papa
+- Papa: father
-- clammy
+- clammy: covered with a cold, sticky moisture; cold and damp
-- ick
+- ick: signals disgust
-- fruitful
+- fruitful: producing good results; beneficial; profitable:
-- junior
+- junior: a person who is younger than another.
-- unfair
+- unfair: not fair
-- upset
+- upset: to disturb mentally or emotionally
-- aspirin
+- aspirin: pain relieving medicine
-- Vermont
+- Vermont: A state in USA
-- pal
+- pal: a very close, intimate friend
-- loving
+- loving: feeling or showing love
-- caring
+- caring: to feel concern about
-- special
+- special: being such in an exceptional degree; particularly valued
-- pumpkin
+- pumpkin: A word used for an adorable person, or one that you love.
-- sweety
+- sweety: A pet name for someone you care about.

 ## Phrases
 - What's the matter? ~ What's wrong?
-- For Christ sake
+- For Christ sake: I am surprised or annoyed by this
-- Doesn't feel well
+- Doesn't feel well: sick
-- Yea right
+- Yea right: A sarcastic, yet obvious, dissimination of disbelief in what people are saying. i.e. calling people out on their bullshit.
-- Dry that on out, you can fertilize the lawn
+- Dry that on out, you can fertilize the lawn: Bullshit
-- Bite the big one
+- Bite the big one: to die or to get killed
-- I want out
+- I want out: To wish to leave a project, a business, or other undertaking.
-- be in the area
+- be in the area: will be near by
-- Check in on
+- Check in on: I will stop by and see you
-- 6 sharp
+- 6 sharp: 6 pm exactly
-- They bought it
+- They bought it: They believed that lie.